Pablosan94/WWTBAM/README.md

 # WWTBAM

-This is a class project for an Android App that shows landmarks around the city of Valencia.
+This is an Android app created as a class project that replicates the "Who Wants To Be a Millionaire" TV show.